[BSc] WP, PSc, ID

-Decision-making Processes, or Intro to Comparative Politics, or Media and Communication Theory, or third-year status, or permission from the instructor.
+Decision-Making Processes, Introduction to Comparative Politics, Media and Communication Theory, or permission of the instructor.

 An alternative perspective looks harder at how different issues attract and sustain policy attention – the study of agenda setting –, which must presages any preference driven policy choice by political elites.

-This 3rd year seminar will engage these issues that dominate a currently expanding and dynamic domain of communication science, political science and public policy scholarship and require students to integrate the lessons of this literature into a unique self-guided research/advocacy paper, which they will need to communicate to a non-technical audience via an oral or recorded multi-media digital presentation.
+This 3rd year seminar will engage these issues that dominate a currently expanding and dynamic domain of communication science, political science and public policy scholarship and require students to integrate the lessons of this literature into a unique self-guided research/advocacy paper.

-Engage independently with a broad interdisciplinary research programme
+- Engage independently with the broad interdisciplinary research programme of agenda setting research

 Mode of Instruction

-This course will be primarily seminar-based, with short lectures (no longer than 30 minutes on average), with student preparation for classroom discussion forming a core component of the class.
+This course will be almost entirely seminar-based, with student preparation for classroom discussion forming a core component of the class.